operasoftware/devopera/articles/_posts/2011-05-25-opera-mobile-emulator.md

 This option allows you to set a custom User Agent before launching an Opera Mobile instance.
 Available options are _Default_ (`Opera Mobi` on Win/Mac/Linux), _Android_ (`Opera Mobi` on Android), _MeeGo_ (`Opera Mobi` on MeeGo), _Desktop_ (Opera Desktop).

-When running in tablet mode, the UA string is slightly different: `Opera Mobi` is replaced with `Opera Tablet`, so as to avoid that sites that use browser-sniffing send a mobile/small-screen optimised version to a large-screen tablet device.
+When running in tablet mode, the User Agent string is slightly different: `Opera Mobi` is replaced with `Opera Tablet`, so as to avoid that sites that use browser-sniffing send a mobile/small-screen optimised version to a large-screen tablet device.

 If you need to set a totally custom UA string, then this can be done as well: launch Opera Mobile with any UA string setting, open `opera:config`, search for the _Custom User-Agent_ property in the _User Prefs_ section, give it your preferred UA string value and save.
 To revert to the default value, simply click the _Default_ or _Reset_ button.